-7.8.2.1 Rooftop terminations shall be arranged with or provided with the following:

-- (1) A minimum of 3 m (10 ft) of horizontal clearance from the outlet to adjacent buildings, property lines, and air intakes - (2) A minimum of 1.5 m (5 ft) of horizontal clearance from the outlet (fan housing) to any combustible structure - (3) A vertical separation of 0.92 m (3 ft) below any exhaust outlets for air intakes within 3 m (10 ft) of the exhaust outlet - (4) The ability to drain grease out of any traps or low points formed in the fan or duct near the termination of the system into a collection container that is noncombustible, closed, rainproof, and structurally sound for the service to which it is applied and that will not sustain combustion - (5) A grease collection device that is applied to exhaust systems that does not inhibit the performance of any fan - (6) Listed grease collection systems that meet the requirements of 7.8.2.1(4) and 7.8.2.1(5) - (7) A listed grease duct complying with Section 4.4 or ductwork complying with Section 4.5 - (8) A hinged upblast fan supplied with flexible weatherproof electrical cable and service hold-open retainer to permit inspection and cleaning that is listed for commercial cooking equipment with the following conditions: - (a) Where the fan attaches to the ductwork, the ductwork shall be a minimum of 0.46 m (18 in.) away from any roof surface, as shown in Figure 7.8.2.1. - (b) The fan shall discharge a minimum of 1.02 m (40 in.) away from any roof surface, as shown in Figure 7.8.2.1. - (9) Other approved fan, provided it meets both of the following: - (a) The fan meets the requirements of 7.8.2.1(3) and 8.1.3. - (b) Its discharge or its extended duct discharge meets the requirements of 7.8.2.1(2).
-(See 8.1.3.)
+- 7.8.2.1 Rooftop terminations shall be arranged with or provided with the following: - A minimum of 3 m (10 ft) of horizontal clearance from the outlet to adjacent buildings, property lines, and air intakes - (2) A minimum of 1.5 m (5 ft) of horizontal clearance from the outlet (fan housing) to any combustible structure - (3) A vertical separation of 0.92 m (3 ft) below any exhaust outlets for air intakes within 3 m (10 ft) of the exhaust outlet - (4) The ability to drain grease out of any traps or low points formed in the fan or duct near the termination of the system into a collection container that is noncombustible, closed, rainproof, and structurally sound for the service to which it is applied and that will not sustain combustion - (5) A grease collection device that is applied to exhaust systems that does not inhibit the performance of any fan - (6) Listed grease collection systems that meet the requirements of 7.8.2.1(4) and 7.8.2.1(5) - (7) A listed grease duct complying with Section 4.4 or ductwork complying with Section 4.5 - (8) A hinged upblast fan supplied with flexible weatherproof electrical cable and service hold-open retainer to permit inspection and cleaning that is listed for commercial cooking equipment with the following conditions: - (a) Where the fan attaches to the ductwork, the ductwork is a minimum of 0.46 m (18 in.) away from any roof surface, as shown in Figure 7.8.2.1. - (b) The fan discharges a minimum of 1.02 m (40 in.) away from any roof surface, as shown in Figure 7.8.2.1. - (9) Other approved fan, provided it meets all of the following criteria: - (a) The fan meets the requirements of 7.8.2.1(3) and 8.1.4. - (b) Its discharge or its extended duct discharge meets the requirements of 7.8.2.1(2).
+(See 8.1.4.) - (c) Exhaust fan discharge is directed up and away from the roof surface.